DevTeam/Pure.DI/README.md

     ...
 ```

-To minimize the performance penalty when calling _OnDependencyInjection_, use the three related hints below.
+To minimize performance loss when calling _OnDependencyInjection_, use the three tips below.

 ### OnDependencyInjectionImplementationTypeNameRegularExpression Hint

-It is a regular expression to filter by the instance type name.
-This hint is useful when _OnDependencyInjection_ is in the _On_ state and you want to limit the set of types for which the method _OnDependencyInjection_ will be called.
+This is a regular expression for filtering by instance type name.
+This hint is useful when _OnDependencyInjection_ is in _On_ state and it is necessary to restrict the set of types for which the _OnDependencyInjection_ method will be called.

 ### OnDependencyInjectionContractTypeNameRegularExpression Hint

-It is a regular expression to filter by the resolving type name.
-This hint is useful also when _OnDependencyInjection_ is in the _On_ state and you want to limit the set of resolving types for which the method _OnDependencyInjection_ will be called.
+This is a regular expression for filtering by the name of the resolving type.
+This hint is also useful when _OnDependencyInjection_ is in _On_ state and it is necessary to limit the set of permissive types for which the _OnDependencyInjection_ method will be called.

 ### OnDependencyInjectionTagRegularExpression Hint

-It is a regular expression to filter by the _tag_.
-This hint is useful also when _OnDependencyInjection_ is in the _On_ state and you want to limit the set of _tag_ for which the method _OnDependencyInjection_ will be called.
+This is a regular expression for filtering by _tag_.
+This hint is also useful when _OnDependencyInjection_ is in the _On_ state and you want to limit the set of _tags_ for which the _OnDependencyInjection_ method will be called.

 ### OnDependencyInjectionLifetimeRegularExpression Hint

-It is a regular expression to filter by the _lifetime_.
-This hint is useful also when _OnDependencyInjection_ is in the _On_ state and you want to limit the set of _lifetime_ for which the method _OnDependencyInjection_ will be called.
+This is a regular expression for filtering by _lifetime_.
+This hint is also useful when _OnDependencyInjection_ is in _On_ state and it is necessary to restrict the set of _lifetime_ for which the _OnDependencyInjection_ method will be called.

 ### OnCannotResolve Hint

-Determines whether to generate a partial `OnCannotResolve<T>(...)` method to handle a scenario where an instance which cannot be resolved.
-This partial method is not generated by default.
-It cannot have an empty body due to the return value.
-It must be overridden on creation.
+Determines whether to generate the `OnCannotResolve<T>(...)` partial method to handle a scenario in which an instance cannot be resolved.
+By default, this partial method is not generated.
+Because of the return value, it cannot have an empty body and must be overridden at creation.

 ```c#
 // OnCannotResolve = On